Greg Allen (baseball): New York Yankees (third stint)

 On January 30, 2024, Allen signed a new minor league contract with the Yankees.
 In 61 appearances split between the Double-A Somerset Patriots and Triple-A Scranton/Wilkes-Barre RailRiders, Allen slashed .223/.335/.351 with three home runs, 22 RBI, and 13 stolen bases.
 Allen elected free agency following the season on November 4.

 Chicago Cubs

 On February 21, 2025, Allen signed a minor league contract with the Chicago Cubs.
 In 32 appearances for the Triple-A Iowa Cubs, he batted .312/.425/.473 with two home runs, 14 RBI, and five stolen bases.
 Allen was released by the Cubs organization on June 3.
 On June 10, Allen re-signed with Chicago on a new minor league contract.
 He was released a second time on August 4.

 Baltimore Orioles

 On August 8, 2025, Allen signed a major league contract with the Baltimore Orioles.
 In seven appearances for Baltimore, he went 0-for-14 with one run scored.
 Allen was designated for assignment by the Orioles on August 16.
 He declined an outright assignment to the Triple-A Norfolk Tides on August 19, and elected free agency.

+Toros de Tijuana

+On March 1, 2026, Allen signed with the Toros de Tijuana of the Mexican League.
+In 13 appearances for Tijuana, Allen batted .229/.325/.400 with one home run and four RBI.

+Saraperos de Saltillo

+On May 29, 2026, Allen was loaned to the Saraperos de Saltillo of the Mexican League for the remainder of the 2026 season.